This month we had the pleasure of catching up with our friend Jacky Wasserman founder of clothing label BEETxBEET.

-Yeah I’ve been thinking about this a lot lately.
+Yeah, I’ve been thinking about this a lot lately.
 Recently I’ve been making sure to get up a little earlier to stretch, meditate and do yoga.
-And I’ve found that over time it has made my mind more quiet.
-It’s like developing a habit of going to the gym and honestly it has been so important for me.
+And I’ve found that over time it has made my mind quieter.
+It’s like developing a habit of going to the gym and honestly, it has been so important to me.

 I also like hiking and connecting with nature.
 So I will often take a day off and go out to clear my head.

 I’ve been vegan for 4 and a half years.
 Just prior to that I was dating a girl who was vegetarian and had grown up vegetarian since she was a child.
 Not because of her family but because of her beliefs.
 So automatically I started consuming less meat.

 I did still have a lot of stigma and a perceived stereotype towards vegans as I didn’t know what their community was like.
 I thought they were these weird hippy people and I didn’t understand why they wouldn’t eat meat.
 I thought they were extremists along with other negative thoughts.

 At around the same time, I was experiencing some health problems – so I decided to try a juice cleanse to help out.
 At the same time, I watched the documentary Fat, Sick and Nearly Dead, which got me more intrigued about a plant-based lifestyle.
 From there, I ended up watching Forks Over Knives and that sent me over the edge.
 I remember sitting on the couch with my mouth open as I cycled through so many emotions.
 First I was sad.
 Then I was angry and wanted to scream on top of my lungs.

 After that point, I knew that I didn’t want to contribute to factory farming and the slaughtering of billions of animals every year.
 It was a gradual process for me.
 I was learning what I needed to substitute in my kitchen and where I could get all of the right nutrients.
 It definitely wasn’t an overnight change.